Environment

 Emissions in our own operations

-In 2024, the CO2 emissions from our own operations were 40% lower than in the baseline year, 2019.
+In 2025, the CO2 emissions from our own operations were 46% lower than in the base year 2019.
 An increased share of renewable electricity, together with a lower carbon intensity in some markets, contributed to this reduction.

 Emissions in our value chain

-In 2024, the absolute emissions in scope 3 were 15% higher than in the baseline year.
+In 2025, the absolute emissions in Scope 3 were 9% higher than in the base year 2019.
 This is mainly due to increased sales.
 Our efforts to drive the product mix in favor of lower emissions and improvements in carbon intensity on some important customer markets are not yet balancing the increase in sales.
 The development and availability of low carbon energy in our customers' markets is critical to achieving further reductions.

 Waste management